C# Client SDK Quick Start

 Take a look inside client/module_bindings

 .
-The CLI should have generated five files:
+The CLI should have generated three folders and nine files:

 module_bindings